Scenic Horse Country Drive Near Lexington KY

 Pisgah Pike and Midway

 Another beautiful route is Pisgah Pike heading toward the town of Midway.
 This small town is a gem with a main street full of independent shops, art galleries, and restaurants.
-Have lunch at Heirloom on Main Street or grab a sandwich at Wallace Station on your way back to Lexington on Versailles Road.
+Heirloom on Main Street and Wallace Station on the way back to Lexington on Versailles Road are two of the frequently mentioned spots along the route.

 Midway is also home to Midway University and sits along the railroad tracks that originally gave the town its name, midway between Lexington and Frankfort.
-Walking Main Street takes about 20 minutes but it is one of the most charming stretches in central Kentucky.
+Walking Main Street takes about 20 minutes and it is often called one of the most charming stretches in central Kentucky.

 Tips for the Drive